 As we eliminate the invasive species and encourage the growth of native plants, including application of native plant seed mixes in some areas, then the native plants will gain an advantage and be able to compete with the bittersweet as long as we continue with regular manual control.
 That manual control goes on for many years because of the seed bank of bittersweet.

 SVT is dedicated to preventing invasion of the healthy forest habitat to the west by using hand pulling of bittersweet and other invasive plants along the woodland edge.
 In the mechanical-only areas, SVT will use hand removal technique as much as is possible, utilizing staff and volunteers.
 Goats may be used to keep some areas open.

 SVT will mow in open areas.
 The mowing will increase bittersweet root growth, but will keep it from going to seed and climbing trees.
-We may use large machinery to mulch bittersweet and trees consumed by bittersweet on the southeast field edges and then keep those additional areas mowed.
+We will hire a contractor to mow down bittersweet and trees consumed by bittersweet in the southeast corner of the property and then we will keep those additional areas mowed.

 We will continue to adapt our approach as we see what works (and what doesn’t) as we strive to restore the ecological treasure that is the Smith Conservation Land.
 Throughout, we will continue to keep interested parties informed.